 The deadline for applications to Devon County Council for places at schools is midnight on the 15th January 2011.
 If you need advice on applying for a place, then please contact Devon County Council on 08451551019, or you can check their website here where further information is available.
 Alternatively, please contact your local school, where they will be able to offer advice and do there best to help you choose the best option for your child.

-Use of media containing peoples images for DLP Publicity Purposes
+Use of media containing ‘people/children’ images for DLP Publicity Purposes.

-Where media images are obtained by DLP staff directly, including images taken by DLP staff or supplied to DLP by parents or community groups for example, DLP will seek the advice of schools in line with the arrangements above.
+- Where media images are obtained by DLP staff directly, either taken by DLP staff or supplied to DLP by parents, DLP will seek the advice of schools in line with the arrangements above.